 #6 – Integrate Art

-Display your children's art, art of great artists and book covers at your child's eye level.
-I love this simple, wonderful way of displaying her children's art work Allie of No Time for Flashcards presents in this post about promoting open ended drawing.
-This Etsy shop and this one has some adorable items to help display kid's artwork.
+Display your children’s art, the art of great artists, and book covers at your child’s eye level.
+I love this simple, wonderful way of displaying her children’s artwork Allie of No Time for Flashcards presents in this post about promoting open-ended drawing.

 This list represents a piece of what we’re trying to achieve for our boys.
 I look forward to sharing more ideas as we integrate them into our home.